nshiab/simple-data-analysis/README.md

 The options are:

 -   _--deno_ : To setup for Deno instead of Node.js.
--   _--bun_ : To setup Bun instead of Node.js.
+-   _--bun_ : To setup for Bun instead of Node.js.
 -   _--js_ : To use JavaScript instead of TypeScript.
 -   _--force_ : To overwrite files like package.json, .gitignore, etc.